awslabs/aws-support-tools/GuardDuty/Defender/README.md

 ### Deploy
 The Cloudformation template references the local source directory and can be deployed using aws cloudformation package command.

-Example commands to package and deploy template:
+Example commands to package and deploy the template:

 ```
 aws cloudformation package \